 - Topaz DeNoise was used to reduce digital noise (sky mostly).

 - I used Perfect Effects 9 from onOne Software enhance details and contrast.
-I used following filetes: Dynamic Contrast, Color Enhancer.
+I used following filters: Dynamic Contrast, Color Enhancer.